Zach McKinstry Player Props: Tigers vs. Brewers

-After going 1-for-4 in his last game, Zach McKinstry and the Detroit Tigers take on the Milwaukee Brewers (who will hand the ball to Eric Lauer) at 7:40 PM ET on Tuesday.
+Zach McKinstry -- hitting .308 with three doubles, two home runs, two walks and four RBI in his past 10 games -- will be in action for the Detroit Tigers versus the Milwaukee Brewers, with Freddy Peralta on the hill, on April 26 at 1:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Brewers.
+He had a one-hit performance in his most recent game (1-for-4) against the Brewers.

 Zach McKinstry Game Info & Props vs. the Brewers